ucla-brain/spinalcord/README.md

 # spinalcord

-This is the connectivity map for the Spinal Cord project.
+This is the connectivity map for the Cell Atlas of Mouse Brain-Spinal Cord Connectome.

 ## Tissue labeling channels